KKornom/Kornom-Kojwexi/README.md

-# Mintomory
+# Kornom Kojwexi
-It is a page i made as a portfolio and stuff
+It is a page i work on to lear a bit of html css js and stuff like bootstrap react and so on